 - Is doing something you don't have to do (going above and beyond the scope of profiting).

-- Each project within this overarching purpose is easily identifiable.
-If humans can picture the result and quantify it in their minds, they will understand the need better.
+- Each project in your portfolio is easily identifiable.
+If someone can picture the result and quantify it in their minds, they will understand the need better.
 Ie. it's better to focus on helping dolphins rather than focusing on say a small patch of the wide ocean, even if the efforts required to help both are about the same.
-It's all about the visualisation.

-- Is not one project in isolation, but a mindset of solving a social problem that relates to core business over time.
+- Is not one project in isolation, but a mindset of solving a social problem over time.
+Ideally this problem will be one that relates to core business over time.